oktadev/okta-blog/_source/_posts/2022-04-19-jhipster-digital-ocean.md

     app: store-mongodb
 ```

-Apply the resources configuration to the Digital Ocean cluster:
+Apply the resources configuration to the DigitalOcean cluster:

 ```shell
 ./kubectl-apply.sh -f